vhsven/project-template/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sklearn-template's documentation!
+Welcome to vhsven-sklearn's documentation!
 ============================================

-This project is a reference implementation to anyone who wishes to develop scikit-learn compatible classes.
-It comes with a `template` module which contains a single estimator with unit tests.
+This project is an extension to scikit-learn's tree algorithms.
+In particular, a :class:`PrunableDecisionTreeClassifier` is added.
+It supports two well-known pruning methods:

+* Reduced Error Pruning
+* Error Based Pruning

     .. toctree::